 Karol Jozef Wojtyla (better known as Pope John Paul II) was born in 1920 and elected pope in October 16, 1978.
 It was then that he took the name John Paul II and reigned as pope for 27 years.
-Pope John Paul II wrote various books, but the one focused upon here is on the fabricated Mary of Catholicism.
-Certainly, one sure way to know the official teachings of Roman Catholicism on Mary, besides going to Vatican Council II and The Catechism of the Catholic Church, is to go to the pope himself.
-Such can be easily done by examining the book entitled, Theotokos.
+After his death, Pope John Paul II has been declared a saint by Catholicism.

 The Book Theotokos by Pope John Paul II Gets Critiqued